 Relationship to Growth & Poverty Reduction

 Although the relationship between democracy and economic growth is complex, research suggests that the institutional structures of democracy can promote growth by increasing policy stability, cultivating higher rates of human capital accumulation, reducing levels of income inequality and corruption, and encouraging higher rates of investment.
 1 The links between political rights and poverty reduction are similarly complicated, but there is evidence that democratic institutions are better at reducing economic volatility and provide a more consistent approach to poverty reduction than do autocratic regimes.
 2 Research also links the incentive structure of democratic institutions with outcomes favorable for the poor.
 3

-A team of expert analysts and scholars evaluate countries on a 40-point scale – with 40 representing “most free” and 0 representing “least free.”
-The Political Rights indicator is based on a 10 question checklist grouped into the three subcategories: Electoral Process (3 questions), Political Pluralism and Participation (4 questions), and Functioning of Government (3 questions).
+The Political Rights indicator is based on a team of expert analysts and scholars evaluating countries using a ten question checklist grouped into the three subcategories: Electoral Process (3 questions), Political Pluralism and Participation (4 questions), and Functioning of Government (3 questions).
 Points are awarded to each question on a scale of 0 to 4, where 0 points represents the fewest rights and 4 represents the most rights.
 The highest number of points that can be awarded to the Political Rights checklist is 40 (or a total of up to 4 points for each of the 10 questions).
-The full list of questions included in Freedom House’s methodology may be found at: https://freedomhouse.org/report/methodology-freedom-world-2018
+There is also an additional, discretionary, political rights question which can subtract up to 4 points from a country’s score.
+The full list of questions included in Freedom House’s methodology may be found at: https://freedomhouse.org/reports/freedom-world/freedom-world-research-methodology.

 In consultation with Freedom House, MCC considers countries with scores above 17 to be passing this indicator.